 I confirm that my ability to act fairly is unimpaired and that there has been full disclosure of the methodology used to derive my compensation (and/or my firm's compensation, if applicable) to all known direct users of my services as Appointed Actuary.

-For each component of the Appointed Actuary's compensation listed above that varies with the performance of the company, the value of that component as a target percentage of the base salary must be disclosed.
-This might include, but is not limited to, participation in a bonus plan and/or a stock option plan that is based on company performance.
-The company must disclose the basis used to determine the amounts of these variable compensation components.
+For each component of the Appointed Actuary’s compensation listed above that varies with the performance of the entity, the value of that component as a target percentage of the base salary must be disclosed.
+This might include, but is not limited to, participation in a bonus plan and/or a stock option plan that is based on entity performance.
+The entity must disclose the basis used to determine the amounts of these variable compensation components.

-If the Appointed Actuary serves as an external consultant to the company, then the information provided to OSFI must include:
+If the Appointed Actuary serves as an external consultant to the entity, then the information provided to OSFI must include:

 The AAR should disclose the reporting relationships and dependencies of the Appointed Actuary.

-When the Appointed Actuary is not an employee of the company, the AAR should disclose the names and positions of the main contacts within the company with respect to the different functions of the Appointed Actuary, such as the valuation, FCT, and MCT support (if any).
+When the Appointed Actuary is not an employee of the entity, the AAR should disclose the names and positions of the main contacts within the entity with respect to the different functions of the Appointed Actuary, such as the valuation, FCT, and MCT support (if any).